-We have developed this page to help you better understand who and what GSA is and how it can benefit you, if you are from a federal agency or are a purchasing agent for a federal agency.
+We have developed this page to help you better understand who and what GSA is .
+How it can benefit you, if you are from a federal agency or are a purchasing agent for a federal agency.

-To fully support Federal employees, wherever they work, GSA provides everything from workplaces, security and supplies to telecommunications, travel services, fleet and personal property management and child care centers.
-In addition, GSA oversees the preservation of historic buildings, manages a fine arts program and develops, advocates and evaluates government-wide policies.
+For telecommunications, travel services, fleet and personal property management and child care centers.
+GSA oversees the preservation of historic buildings.
+Manages a fine arts program and develops, advocates and evaluates government-wide policies.

-GSA is a dynamic and important part of the Government and is one of three central management agencies in the Federal Government – along with the Office of Personnel Management and the Office of Management and Budget.
+GSA is a dynamic and important part of the Government.
+Most importantly it is one of three central management agencies in the Federal Government.
+Office of Personnel Management and the Office of Management and Budget.

 How to Buy Through GSA:

 GSA offers customers many ways to purchase what they need.
-GSA simplifies federal procurement by negotiating large multi-user contracts and by leveraging the volume of the federal market to drive down prices.
-Federal agencies place orders against these contracts in many ways-through GSA customer representatives or catalogs, by phone or fax, charge cards, electronic requisitioning, in-person auctions, over the Internet, or by contacting suppliers directly.
+GSA simplifies federal procurement by negotiating large multi-user contracts.
+Therefore leveraging the volume of the federal market to drive down prices.
+Federal agencies place orders against these contracts in many ways.
+Through GSA customer representatives or catalogs, by phone or fax, charge cards, electronic requisitioning, in-person auctions, over the Internet.

-The General Services Administration (GSA) was established on July 1, 1949, under section 101 of the Federal Property and Administration Services Act.
-The result of a Presidential Commission chaired by President Herbert Hoover, the GSA represents the consolidation of four smaller agencies into one comprehensive Agency.
-The goals of the GSA are to avoid “senseless duplication, excess cost, and confusion in handling supplies,” as well as to provide space for the Government to do its work.
+The (GSA) was established on July 1, 1949, under section 101 of the Federal Property and Administration Services Act.
+The result of a Presidential Commission chaired by President Herbert Hoover.
+GSA represents the consolidation of four smaller agencies into one comprehensive Agency.
+The goals of the GSA are to avoid “senseless duplication, excess cost, and confusion in handling supplies”.